Monday, October 26, 2020

 One of the things I love about God, as I have learned through the lens of scripture to see him, is that he is not only the source of all truth, he IS the Truth.
 Objective truth is the reality of all that has ever been and will ever be, material and immaterial.
 I embrace the Bible's claim that it originates with God and is contained within the parameters of who he is.
 He has a complete perspective on every detail--he can see what it looks like from up close and far away, from above and below, from before, during and after.
 He knows every thought and intention, every atom that moves, every beginning and ending.
 How he embodies all of this is a mystery, far beyond the scope of human understanding.
 If I could understand it, he would not be worthy of my devotion and worship.
 The Bible is one of the ways he peels back the layers to reveal more of who he is.

 When we wield the Bible as a weapon to fight our battles of issue and intellect against others, we take on the role of possessor of truth.
 I believe Truth exists.
 I don't possess it.
 You don't possess it.
 The Truth possesses us.
-And that is a call to humility.
+And that is a call to humility and curiosity.
 Each perspective helps inform the others.

 The Bible is meant to be read in a relationship with God, and used as a mirror to see if we are growing up to look more like him.
 He's more than ready to help make that a reality.